Mount

 If Sirimon is about logic, Chogoria is about beauty.
 Located on the eastern side of the mountain, this route is famous for the 'Temple'—a 150m vertical cliff overlooking Lake Michaelson.
 The descent via Chogoria is the most popular choice for "The Traverse" (Up Sirimon, Down Chogoria).

 The Gorges Valley: Walking along the rim of the Gorges Valley offers views that rival any alpine landscape on Earth.
 The Nithi Gates and Vivienne Falls provide a lush, water-rich contrast to the stark, frozen world of the summit.
-This route adds an extra 1,000+ words of "visual storytelling" for any travel photographer.
+This route adds an extra layer of visual storytelling for travel photographers.

 The High-Altitude Kit: Preparation for -15°C